fdformula/FiniteDifferenceFormula.jl/README.md

 ```
 The suffix 'e' and 'd' stand for 'exact' and 'decimal', respectively.

-After activating the functions, you can evaluat, say,
+After activating the function(s), you can evaluate, say,

 ```Julia
 FiniteDifferenceFormula.f1stderiv2ptcentrale(sin, 0:0.01:pi, 3, 0.01)